Ro 60-0175 fumarate

 Kasper et al (2015) Serotonin-2C receptor agonists decrease potassium-stimulated GABA release in the nucleus accumbens.
 J Neurophysiol 69 78 PMID: 25382408

 Do you know of a great paper that uses Ro 60-0175 fumarate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Ro 60-0175 fumarate